Chauvin gets 22 1/2 years in prison for George Floyd's death - News Break

 Chauvin gets 22 1/2 years in prison for George Floyd's death

-Still, Floyd family members and others were disappointed.
-The sentence fell short of the 30 years prosecutors had requested.
-And with good behavior, Chauvin, 45, could get out on parole after serving two-thirds of his sentence, or about 15 years.
+With good behavior, Chauvin, 45, could be paroled after serving two-thirds of his sentence, or about 15 years.

-“Just because it’s the most time doesn’t mean it’s enough time," said Nekima Levy Armstrong, a Minneapolis protest leader.

-Judge Peter Cahill went beyond the 12 1/2-year sentence prescribed under state guidelines, citing Chauvin's "abuse of a position of trust and authority and also the particular cruelty" shown to Floyd.

-Floyd family attorney Ben Crump said the family had gotten “some measure of accountability” but is hoping Chauvin gets the maximum at his upcoming federal civil rights trial.
-Crump said this was the longest sentence a police officer has ever received in Minnesota.

-But he added: "Real justice in America will be Black men and Black women and people of color who will not have to fear being killed by the police just because the color of their skin.
-That would be real justice.”

-Outside the courthouse, a crowd of about 50 people clasped hands or placed them on each other’s shoulders.
+Outside the courthouse, a crowd of about 50 people clasped hands and placed their hands on each other’s shoulders.
 The reaction was subdued as people debated whether the sentence was long enough.
 Some cursed in disgust.

-At George Floyd Square, as the intersection where Floyd was pinned to the pavement is now known, members of the crowd broke into applause, and several said, “We’ll take it.”
+“Let us not feel that we’re here to celebrate,” said civil rights leader the Rev. Al Sharpton.
+“Justice would have been George Floyd never having been killed.
+Justice would have been the maximum.
+We got more than we thought only because we have been disappointed so many times before.”

+In imposing the punishment, Judge Peter Cahill went beyond the 12 1/2-year sentence prescribed under state guidelines, citing "your abuse of a position of trust and authority and also the particular cruelty" shown to Floyd.

 Chauvin was immediately led back to prison.
-He showed little emotion when the judge pronounced the sentence.
+As with the verdicts in April, he showed little emotion when the judge pronounced the sentence.
 His eyes moved rapidly around the courtroom, his COVID-19 mask obscuring much of his face.

-The fired white officer was convicted in April of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for up to 9 1/2 minutes as the 46-year-old man gasped that he couldn’t breathe and went limp on May 25, 2020.
+The fired white officer was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for up to 9 1/2 minutes as the 46-year-old Black man gasped that he couldn’t breathe and went limp on May 25, 2020.

-Bystander video of Floyd's arrest on suspicion of passing a counterfeit $20 bill at a corner store prompted protests around the world and led to scattered violence in Minneapolis and beyond, as well as demands for overhauling police departments.
+Bystander video of Floyd's arrest on suspicion of passing a counterfeit $20 bill at a corner store prompted protests around the world and led to scattered violence in Minneapolis and beyond.

-On Friday, Chauvin, who did not testify at his trial, removed his mask and turned toward the Floyd family, speaking only briefly because of what he called “some additional legal matters at hand” — an apparent reference to the federal civil rights trial, where his words could be used against him.
+On Friday, Chauvin, who did not testify at his trial, removed his mask and turned toward the Floyd family, speaking only briefly because of what he called “some additional legal matters at hand” — an apparent reference to the federal civil rights trial he still faces.

-Chauvin's mother, Carolyn Pawlenty, pleaded for mercy for her son, saying his reputation has been unfairly reduced to that of "an aggressive, heartless and uncaring person" and a racist.
+Chauvin’s mother, Carolyn Pawlenty, appeared in court to plead for mercy for her son, saying his reputation has been unfairly reduced to that of “an aggressive, heartless and uncaring person” and a racist.

 “I will be here for you when you come home,” she said.